Qantas94Heavy/qantas94heavy.github.io/selfevaluation.md

 **Q: What is you learning style?
 Give examples of when you learn the best.**

 A: I prefer to see things being done or to read about how it's done.

-I find it quite hard to just listen to something and be expected to perform it perfectly -- images and visuals help me significantly.
+### Accomplishments

+**Q: What accomplishments am I most proud of?**

+In 2008, I was awarded a medal in the EAA UNSW

+What have I learned from my accomplishments?

 <!--
+Weaknesses
+What school subjects are hard for you?
 Accomplishments
-What accomplishments am I most proud of?
-What have I learned from my accomplishments?

 Experiences
 What experiences do I have that will help with a job?
 Goals